 This contributes to the conversational tone that this type of form practices, these forms would have “What is your name?” as a field’s description, instead of simply “Name”.

-Here’s a quick example: Multi-step Simple Contact Form
+Here’s a quick example: Multi-step Job Application Form

 Why use traditional forms